neiloakley/AerobaticLogger/README.md

 # AerobaticLogger
 Project to log glider aerobatic flights for later replay and analysis, with a view to potential automatic live scoring.
-GPS time and location, IME for minimum 9DOF, barometric pressure for altitude.
+GPS time and location, IMU with minimum 9DOF, and barometric pressure for altitude.